Widge-5/Sinden_Lightgun_Config_Editor/README.md

 This tool is still a work-in-progress.
 Everything contained within at this time is fully functional but there are future plans to include:
 - Button map editing
 - Transfering of recoil/camera/button settings between configs.
+- (need to) add a reminder message to restart the guns for changes to take effect.